EvgeniiZorin/Handbook_Databases/SQL.md

 ## Primary key

+Primary key:
+- Serves as a **unique identifier** for each record in a table;
-Primary key is an entry into the `Primary key` column that **inequivocally (uniquely)** identify each one row in a table, i.e. an ID for each data point / row.
+- IOW, it is an entry into the `Primary key` column that **inequivocally (uniquely)** identify each one row in a table, i.e. an ID for each data point / row.

 Features:
 - `Null` values are not accepted.